-OPS SW OP
+OPS SW OP SUBJECT:

-Interdepartmental Coordinating Committee of Cuban Affairs: Report on Status of Implementation of Actions Designed to Counter Subversion (U)
+CT: Interdepartmental Coordinating Committee of Cuban Affairs: Report on Status of Implementation of Actions Designed to Counter Subversion (U)

-- 3. (S) Reference Topic 6 (Exchange of Intelligence on Cuban Subversion): - U. S. Army and local military services in Latin America has been increased to 13. - b.
+3. (S) Reference Topic 6 (Exchange of Intelligence on Cuban Subversion):

+a.
+The number of intelligence exchange agreements between the U.S. Army and local military services in Latin America has been increased to 13.

+b.
 The additional officer assigned as Assistant USARMA, Guatemala, raises the collection potential in that nation and may develop information which can be exchanged with Latin American countries.

-J. D. ALGER

-Major General, GS

-Assistant Deputy Chief of Staff

-for Military Operations

-for Special Operations
+J. D. ALGER Major General, GS Assistant Deputy Chief of Staff for Military Operations for Special Operations